apache/incubator-nemo/.github/CONTRIBUTING.md

 Before contributing to our project, keep in mind that we go through the following simple steps:

 - Identify the change required for the project.
-- Search and check for existing, related [JIRAs](https://issues.apache.org/jira/projects/NEMO/issues) and [pull requests](https://github.com/apache/incubator-nemo/pulls).
-Make a new JIRA if the problem is not pointed out.
+- Search and check for existing, related [JIRA tickets](https://issues.apache.org/jira/projects/NEMO/issues) and [pull requests](https://github.com/apache/incubator-nemo/pulls).
+Make a new JIRA ticket if the problem is not pointed out.
 - Make sure that the change is important and ready enough for the community to spend time reviewing
 - Open the pull request following the [PR template](.github/pull_request_template.md), clearly explaining and motivating the change.